basecamp/trix/README.md

 > it — for example an `<img onerror>` — runs on page load.
 Trix's sanitization
 > applies to the value it loads into the editor, not to the raw children as the
 > browser parses them.
 To initialize an editor with untrusted initial content,
-> put it in an associated hidden input instead.
+> put it in an associated hidden input — with the value HTML-attribute-escaped,
+> as server-side templating does by default, or assigned through the input's DOM
+> `value` property.
+An unescaped value interpolated into the `value="…"`
+> attribute can itself break out of the attribute and become live DOM,
+> recreating the same problem.

 > [!WARNING]
 > When a `<trix-editor>` element initially connects with both HTML content *and*